Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 The GTech cleans right up to the edge of the floor or carpet and the bright LED light makes sure you don’t miss a spot.

-It works great on hard floors or carpet.
+It works great on hard floors or carpets.
 The fact that it doesn’t use a vacuum means it won’t lose suction.

 Verdict?
 If you prefer doing frequent, quick spot cleans over a thorough long cleaning session, then this may be the right vacuum for you.
 Lightweight and easy to use, it means you think less about doing the cleaning and just get on with it.